ziyuedang/handOWI/README.md

 # handOWI
-Hand gesture controlled OWI robotic arm with Python and OpenCV
+Hand gesture controlled OWI robotic arm with Matlab

 This program is designed for OWI-535 robotic arm edge.
 A webcam is used to capture live image.